Keysight/pan-demo-tool/README.md

 After modifying any of the files, you can use the `public-build.sh` to build a new container.
 You will need to start from an initial Keysight-built `pan_demo_setup.tar` file as a base, that you will have to copy to the root of this repo.

+If your network uses MITM technologies to secure traffic, you may need to export the trusted certificates from your current system and import them into the container.
+To do this, you should be able to run `./export_certs.sh`, which will populate the `./host-certs` dir with all trusted certificates from your current system.

 ## From inside Keysight network

 After modifying any of the files, you can use the `private-build.sh` to build a new container.